 The Fig. 5.2(b) experimental setup results are displayed in Fig. 5.4.
-Figure 5.4(a) shows a completely blank pattern programmed on SLM with all micromirrors reflecting light towards the $+2\theta$ direction and its corresponding off-axis view of the interference pattern striking the screen.
+Figure 5.4(a) shows a completely blank pattern programmed on SLM with all micromirrors reflecting light towards the +20 direction and its corresponding off-axis view of the interference pattern striking the screen.
 Note that this diffraction pattern is only due to the grating nature of the DMD.
 A ruler is positioned on the screen to aid subsequent measurements.
 Notice that subsequent interference pattern will appear at each of the order location shown in Fig. 5.4(a) when slits are programmed on the DMD.
-Figure 5.4(b) shows the programmed diagonally oriented double slit at $+45^{\circ}$ on the SLM having $d=61.09~\mu m$ and its corresponding interference pattern on the screen.
-As expected, an interference pattern due to the programmed double slit is present in each diffraction order of the DMD grating diffraction pattern.
-Figure 5.4(c) shows the programmed diagonally oriented double slit at $+45^{\circ}$ on the SLM having $d=247.38~\mu m$ and its corresponding interference pattern on the screen.
+Figure 5.4(b) shows the programmed diagonally oriented double slit at +45° on the SLM having $d = 61.09 \ \mu m$ and its corresponding interference pattern due to the programmed double slit is present in each diffraction order of the DMD grating diffraction pattern.
+Figure 5.4(c) shows the programmed diagonally oriented double slit at +45° on the SLM having $d = 247.38 \ \mu m$ and its corresponding interference pattern on the screen.

-Fig. 5.4. (a) (left) Computer generated image transferred onto the DMD chip representing all the micromirrors that deviates the light towards the screen direction to visualize on screen the diffraction order spots (right).(b) (left) Computer generated image of double slit that is transferred onto the DMD chip to create two diagonally oriented slits at $+45^{\circ}$ separated by 61.09 μ m and the (right) corresponding far-field interference pattern produced on the CCD sensor when a 633 nm collimated laser beam is incident on DMD chip. (c) (left) Computer generated image of double slit that is transferred onto the DMD chip to create two diagonally oriented slits at $+45^{\circ}$ separated by 247.38 μ m and the (right) corresponding far-field interference pattern produced on the CCD sensor when a 633 nm collimated laser beam is incident on DMD chip.
+Fig. 5.4. (a) (left) Computer generated image transferred onto the DMD chip representing all the micromirrors that deviates the light towards the screen direction to visualize on screen the diffraction order spots (right).(b) (left) Computer generated image of double slit that is transferred onto the DMD chip to create two diagonally oriented slits at $+45^{\circ}$ separated by 61.09 μm and the (right) corresponding far-field interference pattern produced on the CCD sensor when a 633 nm collimated laser beam is incident on DMD chip to create two diagonally oriented slits at $+45^{\circ}$ (left) Computer generated image of double slit that is transferred onto the DMD chip. (c) (left) Computer generated image of double slit that is transferred onto the DMD chip to create two diagonally oriented slits at $+45^{\circ}$ separated by 247.38 μm and the (right) corresponding far-field interference pattern produced on the CCD sensor when a 633 nm collimated laser beam is incident on DMD chip.